 - Increased severity and frequency of infections

 - Fungal infections

 What You Can Do

 Now for the good news: even with diabetes, good oral health is within reach.
-Even better: keeping your teeth and gums healthy will also make the diabetes easier to manage!
+Even better: keeping your teeth and gums healthy will also make diabetes easier to manage!
 Make sure to brush twice a day for two minutes with a soft-bristled brush and fluoride toothpaste, floss daily or use a water flosser or interdental brush, use a non-alcoholic mouthwash, and don’t smoke.
 Carefully regulating your sugar intake is a major factor as well.

 The Dentist’s Role